 This powerful Howell Mountain Cabernet Sauvignon has wonderful red fruit aromas in the glass.
 It starts with some strawberry, cherry, raspberry, cherry cola, and black berry aromas.
 There is some underlying vanilla, clove, anise, and coffee notes as well.

 Since 1987, the Oliver family has been growing grapes at Star Vineyard on the western side of the Rutherford Bench.
 The vineyard contains carefully selected classic Bordeaux clones as well as local heritage Cabernet clones that are sustainably farmed in gravelly bale loam soils.

-In 1984 Tom Byrne and Jane Armstrong planted 13 acres of Cabernet Sauvignon on Diamond Mountain.
 Although at a higher elevation, the vineyard is actually warmer than the valley floor most nights but cooler during the day.
 At harvest, it is the first Cabernet Sauvignon vineyard to arrive at the winery, often beating our Carneros Chardonnay.
 The vineyard management by Luis Garlbay, is meticulous, he knows every single vine.